 |Easy to Use||Winner||–|

 |Advanced cloning tools||–||Winner (Content-Aware)|

 As you can see on the chart above, GIMP and Photoshop go horn to horn.
 In some aspects one software is better, in others aspects the rival is superior.
 For sure if you look at this chart above without any context it is hard to see what it means.

 And the context here is completely free software fighting a multi-million industry standard option.
 There’s no denying that this is a great thing for the photo editing community, after all, we have a great option to work without worrying about some bills at the end of the year.

 * Does not need a powerful computer to run.

 If you ask me today: Are you going to switch to GIMP?

 My sad answer will be no. Not now.
-For the way I work and how I like to do things Photoshop serves me perfectly, even if I have to pay.
-I work together with other photographers, video and photo editors, and everyone using the same platform to develop the work makes troubleshooting problems much more easily.
+For the way I work and how I like to do things, Photoshop serves me perfectly, even if I have to pay.
+I work together with other photographers, video and photo editors, and everyone uses the same platform to develop the work makes troubleshooting problems much more easily.

 But, this is the biggest reason I will not jump boats now.
 I know that if you spend the time learning the ins and outs of GIMP you will be using it like Photoshop in no time.
 Further, with a community so engaged and willing to listen to photographers, and develop solutions for their asked needs, I think the future brings bright things for GIMP and GIMP users.

 And you?
-Share in the comment your GIMP experiences, of your Photoshop sad stories.
+Share in the comment your GIMP experiences, or your Photoshop sad stories.